 Address a range of engineering objectives through simulation on a digital platform to meet the vehicle occupant’s thermal, acoustic, visual, and ergonomic comfort levels.
 Provide a holistic cabin experience to customers while controlling energy consumption.

-Powertrain Structural Performance is a process enabling unified end-to-end workflows of internal combustion powertrain structural simulations, with high efficiency even for very large models.
+Powertrain Strength & Durability is a process enabling unified end-to-end workflows of internal combustion powertrain structural simulations, with high efficiency even for very large models.
 This is a crucial piece of the engineering process of developing and optimizing powertrains of cars, trucks or any other vehicle containing an Internal Combustion Engine (ICE) thanks to virtual validations of their structural performance using Abaqus Finite Element Analysis (FEA) technology.

 Performance Driven Architecture